History of ESPN on ABC: The end of Howard Cosell's tenure on Monday Night Football and later ABC

 Cosell continued to draw criticism during Monday Night Football with one of his offhand comments during the September 5, 1983 game, igniting a controversy and laying the groundwork for his departure at the end of that season.
 In a game between the Washington Redskins and Dallas Cowboys, Cosell referred to Alvin Garrett, an African American wide receiver for the Redskins, as a "little monkey."
 Cosell noted that Garrett's small stature, and not his race, was the basis for his comment, citing the fact that he had used the term to describe his grandchildren.
 Later, a special on Howard Cosell showed him calling Mike Adamle (a white player) a "little monkey."
 Stung by the unrelenting barrage of remarks, Cosell claimed upon his departure from Monday Night Football that the NFL had become "a stagnant bore."
 In Cosell's book, I Never Played the Game, he devoted an entire chapter ("Monkey Business") to the Garrett episode.
 In the book, Cosell also said that ABC should have had the right to choose its own Monday Night schedule.
 In his mind, Monday Night Football is what elevated the NFL in popularity over Major League Baseball.
 He felt that this should have been ABC's reward for raising the league's profile.

 After Cosell's memoir I Never Played the Game, which, among other things, chronicled his disenchantment with fellow ABC commentators, was published in September 1985, Cosell was taken off scheduled announcing duties for that year's World Series and was dismissed by ABC television shortly thereafter.
-Cosell's book was seen by many as a bitter "hate rant" against those who had offended him.
+Cosell's book was seen by some as a bitter "hate rant" against those who had offended him.
 TV Guide published excerpts of his memoirs and reported that they had never had as many viewers' responses and they were overwhelmingly negative towards Cosell.
 The magazine reported some of the "printable" ones saying things such as "Will Rogers never met Howard Cosell".

 In I Never Played the Game, Cosell popularized the word "jockocracy" (originally coined by author Robert Lipsyte), describing how athletes were given announcing jobs that they had not earned.
 Coincidentally, he was replaced for the 1985 World Series broadcast by Tim McCarver, himself a former baseball player, to join Al Michaels and Jim Palmer.
 (The title of the book is a double entendre, meaning that Cosell never actually played the game of football or any other professional sport he broadcast as well as implying that he never played the "game" of corporate politics.)
 Cosell is notably absent from the Pro Football Hall of Fame.